SolutionGuidance/psm/INSTALL.md

 - JNDI name `java:/jdbc/MitaDS`
 - JNDI name `java:/jdbc/TaskServiceDS`

+These should be XA data sources that both point to the same database.

 ### Mail

 The application requires the application server to be configured with a mail service: